 - Stay in a sitting position for at least 2 hours after each meal.

 - Sleep with the head of your bed raised to 30 to 45 degrees.
 You can use a wedge to raise the head of your bed.
 You can also use blocks to raise your bedframe at the head end.

 Call Your Doctor or Nurse if You Have:

-- Abdominal pain, bloating, or hardness
+- Pain, bloating, or hardness in your abdomen (belly)

 - Back or shoulder pain

 - Weakness or feel faint

 - Nausea or vomiting or if you vomit blood

 - A temperature of 101° F (38.3° C) or higher